ilovecoding77/housepricing/README.md

 The dataset is obtained from the Singapore Government Data Portal.

 ### **Steps**
-1. Download the dataset from:
+1. Download the dataset from Github repo or latest dataset from:
    *(Housing category on data.gov.sg)*

 2. Upload the CSV to Colab using the left sidebar (**Files** → upload).